Inspired by Rembrandt, local artist emerges from shadows into the limelight

 "Every one of these paintings is a learning lesson," the Hanover-based artist said.

 Drawing much inspiration from the likes of Rembrandt, Gustav Klimt and Vincent van Gogh, Davis paints with an impressionistic style that aims to elicit the raw emotion of the subjects he captures.

 Davis' gallery show at the Hanover Area Arts Guild, featuring 100 new paintings, opened at the beginning of June.
-An artist’s reception is scheduled from 1 to 4 p.m. on Saturday June 22.
+An artist’s reception is scheduled from 1 to 4 p.m.
+Saturday, June 22.
 It's open to the public.

-He said while he often gets embarrassed to tell people he's an artist for fear of ridicule, the gallery opening brought in more than 500 guests eager to see his art and meet him — some even “touched my heart.”
+Davis said that although he often gets embarrassed to tell people he's an artist for fear of ridicule, the gallery opening brought in more than 500 guests eager to see his art and meet him — some even “touched my heart.”